Less than one in three Australians recognise acting PM

 If you don’t know, you’re certainly not alone.

-Less than one in three people recognise the acting prime minister, The Australia Institute has found.
+Fewer than one in three people recognise the acting Prime Minister, The Australia Institute has found.

 Mr McCormack has long struggled to build his personal profile after taking over the Nationals leadership from Barnaby Joyce.